JieningYu/CreatePlus/README.md

-# CreatePlus for Fabric/QSL Enviorment
+# CreatePlus for Fabric/QSL Environment
-A Minecraft Datapack / QuiltMod for 1.18.2.
+A Minecraft Datapack / QuiltMod for 1.18.2 for enhancing the compatabity of [Create Farbic](https://github.com/Fabricators-of-Create/Create).

 [Quilt Mod HERE](https://github.com/JieningYu/createplus-mod)

 NOTE: The mod is not completed yet and it depends on this datapack.

-Base compatibility enchantments for Create Fabric.

 Supported Mods:
 - Tech Reborn